vibe-project/vibe-examples/archetype/vibe-java-server/dependency-injection/cdi1/README.md

 **Note**

+* Though this example uses Atmosphere platform, you can use CDI with any platform.
 * [Weld 2](http://weld.cdi-spec.org/) is used as an implementation of [CDI 1](cdi-spec.org).
 * Maven 3.2.2+ is required because of [LinkageError issue](https://jira.codehaus.org/browse/MNG-5620).